-Read about our exciting new project and how you can help.
-Click on the link below.
+Read about our exciting new project here and how you can help.

 In the reign of Edward the Confessor (1042-1066), the Manor of Denbury belonged to a Saxon named Aeldred who became a priest and later a monk at Winchester.
 In 1032 he was elected Abbot of Tavistock and gave his Manor to the Abbey.
 In 1046 Bishop of Crediton and Worcester died and was buried at Tavistock.
 Leofric succeeded him in the See of Crediton and Aeldred the Abbot in that of Worcester.
 In 1056, the Bishop of Hereford was killed and Aeldred was appointed Bishop of Hereford.
 In 1058 Aeldred made a pilgrimage to Jerusalem – the first English Bishop who had done so.
 He became Archbishop of York in 1060.
 In 1066 the Archbishop of Canterbury was exiled in France it therefore fell to Aeldred to crown William the Conqueror King of England in the Abbey Church of Westminster on Christmas Day.
 Aeldred died on the 11th September 1069 and is buried in York Minster.

 The first mention of the Parish Church, was during the reign of Pope Nicholas IV, when in 1291 it was reported as ‘finished’.
 However, it was not until 27th August 1318 that the present building was consecrated by Bishop Stapleden of Exeter.
 The building has probably not altered much in appearance since then except for the addition in the 19th century of the west gallery.
 The church, unlike most Devon churches, is cruciform in shape with transepts but no side aisles.